USDA-ARS-GBRU/xmfa_tools/README.md

 ### xmfa_tools.pl
 Description:

-    sort XMFA file by block (LCB) to generate gapped fasta files with fasta/xmfa coordinates and/or vg-based gfa files
+	xmfa_tools.pl can be used to create GFA sequence graphs, gapped fasta files and/or sorted multi-sequence alignments from raw XMFA files.
+Additionally, invalid gaps (see --nogapfilter option below) are also removed.

-    This is accomplished by defining a multi-pass sort using sequence IDs found in the XMFA header.
+    Sorting is accomplished by defining a multi-pass sort using sequence IDs found in the XMFA header.
 The primary sort sequence ID is used to establish a backbone of blocks.
     Additional sorting passes recursively extend the backbone